SAKryukov/dotnet-solution-structure/README.md

 * Cascading MSBuild properties
 * Centralized or cascading framework targeting
 * Centralized or cascading versioning
+* Injection of custom MSBuild properties into the code to provide common attributes for all or selected projects
 * Dependency layers
 * Plugin architecture